Your capital is at risk

 BitMEX will deduct a fee for every trade made on your account as follows:

-BitMEX exchange works on a maker/taker model and the trading fees depend on the type of order (contracts/futures) and the cryptocurrency.
+BitMEX works on a maker/taker model and the trading fees depend on the type of order (contracts/futures) and the cryptocurrency.
 For Traditional Futures, when trading BTC, BitMEX rebates the maker trader 0.025% and charges 0.075% to the taker.
 That’s right!
-The maker earns a small compensation!
+The maker earns a fractional profit!

 It’s important to note that BitMEX fees apply on the entire leverage, not just the margin.
 For example, trades for $10,000 for XBT with 100x leverage is 100 [leverage] x $10000 [margin] x (0.075/100) [maker fee] x 2 [entry and exit] = $1,500.
 That’s a 15% fee.